-When you breathe in chemicals on a daily basis, you may face a sort of poisoning.
-This is evidenced by the 1994 Bhopal disaster, where around 6000 people died in the city of Bhopal (India) due to chemical poisoning.
+When you breathe in chemicals daily, you may face a sort of poisoning.
+This is evidenced by the 1994 Bhopal disaster, where around 6000 people died in Bhopal (India) due to chemical poisoning.
 The culprit was a leakage of poisonous gas from a pesticide plant.

 When the air is heavy with pollutants, it also becomes harder to breathe.
-This is mainly because the body is so caught up in blocking the harmful elements that it makes the simple act of breathing difficult.
+This is mainly because the body is so caught up in blocking the harmful elements that it simplifies breathing difficult.
 When you’re coughing, sneezing, or covering your mouth all the time, taking a deep breath would be near impossible.
-Even if you do manage to breathe deeply, this wouldn’t be recommended by health experts when you’re living in an area with high air pollution.
+Even if you do manage to breathe deeply, health experts wouldn’t recommend this when you’re living in an area with high air pollution.